DannySchwartz/IT1025Fall2020FullTerm/Lab2B/readme.md

 ## Industry Certification
 * Explore a certification and report your findings.
 (CompTIA , Cisco , CISSP or any other certification)

 ## College Certificates
 * Explore the Tri-C certificates at: Tri-C IT Programs and report on a certificate of interest (short-term or post-degree.)
 * Explain what you need to do to become co-op "ready" and the benefits of pursuing a co-op or internship

+To become co-op ready one must meet GPA requirements, the benifits of co-op allow someone to earn a degree while getting experience and getting paid.

 ## Professional Membership
 * Pick one of the IT organizations like IEEE or ACM or a student club and report the purpose of the organization and why membership would be beneficial.

 Organizations like the ACM are benificial as they can further extend someones knowledge about IT.

 # Conclusion
 Summary of your understanding from this week's lab

+There are both many carrer paths and organizations in IT that can be benificial and great.